brandonszeto/website-portfolio/content/post/kmeans/index.md

 ---
 author : "Brandon Szeto"
-title : "k-means clustering"
+title : "K-means clustering"
 date : "2024-03-25"
-description : "An interactive demo on k-means clustering"
+description : "An interactive demonstration of K-means clustering powered by Lloyd’s algorithm.
+Add data points to watch the algorithm dynamically assign points to the nearest centroid and recalculate cluster centers until the clusters stabilize—or shift as new points are added."

 math: true
 toc: false
 readingtime: false